 Some resume writers do offer in depth resume critiques for a fee.
 This can get you on the right track, if you feel you can write your own resume.

-Some things to keep in mind (and my thoughts) when communicating with each resume writer
+Some things to keep in mind (and my thoughts) when communicating with each professional resume writer

 Does she/he ask you how you’re targeting your search?
 Don’t be talked into an un-targeted, watered down generic resume.
 It could prolong or derail your job search.
 See my post, How to Write An Irresistible Executive Resume in 10 Steps.